4ms/metamodule-docs-website/docs/troubleshooting.md

 ## USB DFU Bootloader

-1. Download the latest firmware release and unzip the it.
+1. Download the latest firmware release and unzip it.
 Look inside the metamodule-firmware folder.
 You should see a file called main.uimg.

 2. Connect a USB cable from a computer to the module.
 It must be a USB cable capable of transmitting data, not just a charging cable.
      - If at any point in the process a window opens on your computer asking if